Fairy ring: Art

 Fairy circles have appeared in European artwork since at least the 18th century.
 For example, William Blake painted Oberon, Titania and Puck with Fairies Dancing, depicting a scene from Shakespeare's A Midsummer Night's Dream, around 1785, and Daniel Maclise painted Faun and the Fairies around 1834.
 Images of fairies dancing in circles became a favourite trope of painters in the Victorian period.
 On the one hand, artists were genuinely interested in the culture such imagery represented, and on the other, fairies could be depicted as titillating nudes and semi-nudes without offending Victorian mores, which made them a popular subject of art collectors.
 Examples of Victorian fairy-ring paintings include Come unto these Yellow Sands (1842) by Richard Dadd and Reconciliation of Titania and Oberon (1847) by Joseph Noel Paton.

+Video games and film

+In The Spiderwick Chronicles (2008) film a giant fairy ring surrounds and protects the house from goblins.
+In RuneScape 3 and Old School RuneScape, fairy rings are used as a form of teleportation transportation.